 PRDOH will utilize a review process for projects in each program and determine the most strategic alignment of national objectives.
-Any projects determined to have a service area that provides benefit to low -to moderate-income (LMI) individuals will be aligned with this national objective.
-Other projects will be assigned the urgent need or slum-and-blight national objectives.
+Any projects determined to have a service area that provides benefit to low to moderate income (LMI individuals will be aligned with this national objective.
+Other projects will be assigned to the urgent need or slum-and-blight national objectives, as relevant.
 The Non-Federal Match Program is a reimbursement-based program and will only provide match payments for the actual costs of completed work eligible under each FEMA program's policies, procedures, and regulations.
 PRDOH will work in coordination with COR3 and eligible applicants to determine program priorities based on the stage of work completion.
-PRDOH will focus on identifying projects (PWs) that are in LMI areas in order to maximize funding for this national objective.
+For the provision of PA match, PRDOH will focus on identifying projects (PWs) that are in LMI areas in order to maximize funding for this national objective.

 Leverage CDBG-DR funding to ease non-federal cost share burden of federal disaster recovery programs requiring matching funds.
+Increase and protect the health and safety of residents across impacted areas.